 The AI revolution is coming and it is going to bring massive changes to project management.
 Gartner predicts that AI will take over 80% of project management activities by 2030.
-However, all this change won’t come crashing down in one sweep.
-AI in project management, just like any other monumental shift, will come in stages and it is organisations that are properly prepared for each iteration that will leverage the most from it.
+However, all this change won’t occur at once.
+AI in project management, just like other shifts in how we work, will come in stages and it will be organisations that are prepared for each iteration that will benefit the most from this transformation

 So what will the oncoming AI evolution in project management look like and how do you prepare your organisation for it?

 What is AI?
 What is Project Management AI?

 Before getting into the details, let’s cover the basics.
 Artificial Intelligence (AI) is defined by Gartner as the application of ‘advanced analysis and logic-based techniques, including machine learning, to interpret events, support and automate decisions, and take actions.’
 They can take the form of machine learning, chatbots, artificial neural networks and more.

 Project Management AI is simply the system that incorporates AI technology and practices into the everyday management and activities of projects.
 It can come in the form of evolving softwares and tools that take advantage of AI, such as predictive analysis functions for risk management and intuitive chatbots.
 It can also encompass an evolution of practices and roles within project management itself to better leverage AI capabilities, such as the emphasis on data-based decision making and AI-integrated leadership.